Memphis Grizzlies-New Orleans Pelicans Injury Report, Betting Lines, How to Watch, Lineups & More

 TV: FanDuel Sports Network Southeast (Memphis), Gulf Coast Sports & Entertainment Network (New Orleans)

-VITALS: The Memphis Grizzlies (18-24) and New Orleans Pelicans (10-36) meet for the third of four matchups this season.
-The Grizzlies won both of the previous matchups earlier this season, (once in October, once in November).
-The Grizzlies are 44-44 all-time versus the Pelicans during the regular season, including 27-17 in home games and 17-27 in road games.
+VITALS: The Memphis Grizzlies (18-27) and New Orleans Pelicans (12-37) meet for the fourth of four matchups this season, with the Grizzlies having won two of the first three, (wins in October and November, a loss in January).
+The Grizzlies won all four of their matchups in 2024-2025.
+The Grizzlies are 45-45 all-time versus the Pelicans during the regular season, including 28-18 in home games and 17-27 in road games.

 PROJECTED STARTERS